 The European Directive 2009/41/EC describes the rules concerning the contained use of genetically modified microorganisms (GMMs).
 In Belgium, this directive has been implemented to cover not only GMMs, but also other genetically modified organisms (GMOs) and pathogens.
-The three Belgian regions have implemented this EU directive in their environmental legislation using the same principles and based upon a common risk assessment framework.
-In all three regions it is required that hazardous biological materials from BSL3 animal facilities are inactivated within the facility using a validated inactivation method.
+The three Belgian regions have implemented this EU Directive in their environmental legislation using the same principles and based upon a common risk assessment framework.
+In all three regions it is required that hazardous biological materials from CL3 animal facilities are inactivated within the facility using a validated inactivation method.
+The contained use legislation sets no further requirements for the waste once it has been inactivated.

-The regional waste management legislation aims to protect the environment and public health against potential negative effects of waste in general.
+The regional waste management legislation aims to protect environment and public health against potential negative effects of waste in general.
 According to this legislation, hazardous biological materials that have been inactivated using a validated means are (residual) industrial waste.

-The requirements for handling animal by-products, which aim to prevent infection risks by animal by-products, are stipulated in the EU regulations 1069/2009 and 142/2011 that are applicable in all member states.
-There is additional legislation on the regional level, but this mainly organizes a number of practical and administrative matters and formulates a number of additional requirements.
-This set of regulations stipulate that animal carcasses of experimental animal facilities are a category 1 animal by-product if the competent authorities have decided that such material has the potential to pose serious health risks to humans or to other animals (Point (a)(iv) of article 8 of regulation 1069/2009, as changed by EU directive 2010/63)2.
+The requirements for handling animal by-products, which aim to prevent infection risks by animal by-products, are stipulated in the EU regulation 1069/2009 and the accompanying implementing Regulation 142/2011 that are applicable in all member states.
+There is additional legislation on the regional level, but this mainly organizes a number of practical and administrative matters and lies down a number of additional requirements.

+The animal by-products regulations stipulate that animal carcasses of experimental animal facilities are a category 1 animal by-product if the competent authorities have decided that such material has the potential to pose serious health risks to humans or to other animals (Point (a)(iv) of article 8 of regulation 1069/2009, as changed by EU directive 2010/63)2.
 If the competent authorities decide that such material does not have the potential to pose serious risks, then the material is either a category 2 or a category 3 animal by-product.
 Before the change of regulation 1069/2009, animal carcasses of experimental animal facilities were category 1 animal by-products by default and had to be disposed of as described in article 12 of the regulation.
 In Belgium the competent authorities have not (yet) taken a decision on whether or not animal materials stemming from experimental animal facilities have the potential to pose serious health risks to humans or to other animals, and hence still apply the requirements from before the alteration of the EU regulation, namely that such materials are category 1 animal by-products by default.
 This has a number of consequences.
 It implies that the derived products, such as the liquid and solid fractions resulting from alkaline hydrolysis, have to be eliminated and destroyed by an approved waste treatment company (Rendac for Belgium), even though sufficient evidence is available to substantiate that the end-product of alkaline hydrolysis is sterile and non-hazardous (see Annex).
-As such, the way the Belgian legislator treats the sterile products resulting from alkaline hydrolysis creates an unnecessary burden in terms of financial costs, energy consumption and impact on the environment (further processing (incineration) of an already safe product, special transport requirements).
+As such, an unnecessary burden in terms of financial costs, energy consumption and impact on the environment (further processing (incineration), special transport requirements) is created for an already safe product.
 A similar issue has emerged in other European countries where tissue digesters are being or will be installed.